codingMustache/codingMustache/README.md

 ## Joke of the Day

-How much does a hipster weigh?
-An instagram.
+An apple a day keeps the bullies away.
+If you throw it hard enough.

 ## Daily Trivia

-What is the codename of the eighth generation Intel Core micro-architecture launched in October 2017?
+Which SQL keyword is used to fetch data from a database?
- 1. Skylake
+ 1. INDEX
- 2. Broadwell
+ 2. SELECT
- 3. Sandy Bridge
+ 3. EXEC
- 4. Coffee Lake
+ 4. VALUES

 <details>
   <summary>Answer</summary>
-  Coffee Lake
+  SELECT
 </details>